10. Blast Corps (Nintendo 64)

 The most fun I ever had playing a video game came from Ghostbusters.
 Busting ghost, throwing the trap, scanning for ghost and my favorite part… Walking around the firehouse.

 1. Super Mario Bros.
 (NES)

-Is the first video game I remember playing.
+The first video game I remember playing.
 Once you know what to do it’s so simple.
-I would sit in front of my Tv and try my best to save the princess.
-I still Super Mario Bros. to this day on original hardware.
+I would sit in front of my TV and try my best to save the princess.
+I still play Super Mario Bros. to this day on original hardware.